QuantEcon/QuantEcon.py/README.md

  LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## Major Changes

+#### Ver.
+0.3

+1. Removes ``quantecon/models`` subpackage and the collection of code examples.
+Code has been migrated to the [QuantEcon.applications](https://github.com/QuantEcon/QuantEcon.applications) repository.
+2. Adds a utility for fetching notebook dependencies from [QuantEcon.applications](https://github.com/QuantEcon/QuantEcon.applications) to support community contributed notebooks.